BlockchainCommons/musign-cli/README.md

 * [Manual](doc/MANUAL.md)

-## Status - Late Alpha
+## Status - Research

-` musig-cli`  is currently under active development and in the late alpha testing phase.
-It should not be used for production tasks until it has had further testing and auditing.
+` musig-cli`  is currently under active development but is only in the research phase.
+It should not be used for production work — it can and WILL change.
+See [Release Path](https://github.com/BlockchainCommons/Community/blob/master/release-path.md).

 ### Roadmap